peepal-tree-images

 The benefits of culture are also supported by the fact that it is more focused on purity and less science.

-• The medicinal compounds.
-This bark has antibacterial compounds, steroid compounds, and phenolic compound with anti-inflammatory properties.
+• Medicinal compounds: This bark has antibacterial compounds, steroid compounds, and phenolic compound with anti-inflammatory properties.

 • Mental well-being: Studies show that large trees (like Peepal) can improve your mood.